 Job scams are on the rise, and it’s important to be able to identify them before you become a victim.
 In this article, we’ll discuss some of the most common job scams, as well as how to avoid them.
 We’ll also provide some tips for finding legitimate job postings.

 Your job search shouldn’t put you at risk, but if you’re not careful, that’s exactly what can happen.
 It can put you at risk for identity theft, financial theft, and more.
-But that’s what this article aims to prevent.
+That’s what this article aims to prevent.
 We want the scammers to lose and we want you to win BIG.
 Here’s how you can make that happen.

 What Are Job Scams and What Do They Look Like